-Cooking oil is an indispensible part for our Indian Kitchens.
+Cooking oil is an indispensable part for our Indian Kitchens.
 We cannot think of preparing all those delicacies without the use of edible oils.
 Market is flooded with the oils of different varieties like sunflower oil, canola oil, sesame oil, mustard oil etc. The choice of the oil depends on the local areas they belong to like in northern India, mustard oil is used a lot while in south oils like coconut, sesame oil and even the ground oil is used extensively.
 Different cultures in India use different cooking oils.
 Use of the cooking oil also depends on the cuisine like some dishes would need a particular type of cooking oil than the regular oil.
 Picking the right edible oil cannot just make your food healthy but also lessens the chances of the heart diseases, excessive weight gain and artery blockage.
 Here is the list of the best healthy cooking oils in India.

 1. Sunflower Oil